For Tuyet, Katrina, KaSandra, and Luc

 The door was unlocked and I walked in encountering a not so impressive room.
-It was what one might expect, a narrow three by twelve foot swatch of floor space separating the door and a chest high wooden counter topped by a caged barricade which looked like chicken wire on steroids.
+It was what one might expect, a narrow three by twelve foot swatch of floor space separated the door and a chest high wooden counter topped by a barricade which looked like chicken wire on steroids.
 The officer behind the cage was equally unimpressive, a short dour looking gentleman (I'm being kind, he was no gentleman) with small thin lips topped with a wispy graying mustache.
 He wore a cheap pair of black horned rimmed spectacles and was busy writing on something when I walked in.
-It turned out to be a crossword he was concentrating on.
+It turned out to be a crossword puzzle that he was concentrating on.

-"What do ya need Mac," he asked without looking up at me.
+"What do ya need Mac?" he asked without looking up at me.

-"You speakie English," he asked impatiently in a condescending monotone?
+"You speakie English?" he asked impatiently in a condescending monotone.

-"Hey, you speak English just like a Limey," he replied sitting up all of a sudden and taking notice of me.
+"Look at you, speaking English just like a Limey," he replied sitting up all of a sudden and taking notice of me.
 He got up from the stool that he was seated on and removed his spectacles, giving me a closer look.